AdamVenis/adamvenis.github.io/_posts/2025-06-25-traveling-salesman-problem.md

 [it doesn't help but ...]
 [notice an interesting tradeoff: some lower bounds may be more expensive to compute, but provide a tighter bound. it's hard to know when this tradeoff is worthwhile, but in principle tighter bounds are worth more computation. a perfectly tight bound reduces total computation from O(2^N) to O(N^2) by only computing for each candidate and only expanding the correct candidate at every depth]

-So far, these lower bounds aren't giving us real progress, but we'll revisit this; a tighter lower bound will provide the biggest improvements in this article.
+All this work and still not better than caching yet.
+We'll revisit this; a tighter lower bound will provide the biggest improvements in this article.

 ## Idea 4: Cost Reduction